Credit Suisse Collapse Probe Slams Banking Regulator - UrduPoint

 Switzerland's financial regulator was ineffective in tackling the scandals at Credit Suisse, where executive mismanagement scuppered the bank and nearly triggered a global financial crisis, a Swiss inquiry concluded Friday

-"Credit Suisse's long-term mismanagement is the cause of the crisis," a parliamentary commission of inquiry said, following an 18-month investigation raking over the dramatic March 2023 collapse of one of the world's biggest banks.
+However, after an 18-month investigation raking over the dramatic collapse of one of the world's biggest banks, the rarely-used parliamentary commission of inquiry found no evidence that the implosion of Credit Suisse was caused by misconduct on the part of the authorities.

+"Credit Suisse's long-term mismanagement is the cause of the crisis," the inquiry said.

 "The board of directors and management of Credit Suisse in recent years are responsible for the loss of confidence in the bank."